Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 **Specialization:** Every weapon belongs to a proud Lineage: defining its reason for existence.
 This choice dictates how the Bladesworn’s Rhythm improves their attacks, eventually granting access to a unique counterattack and a powerful capstone that grants them unbelievable power while at 5 or more stacks of Rhythm.

-**Approach to Exploration:** Drawing on the accumulated knowledge of the past wielders, Bladesworn make for exceptional jack-of-all-trades, improving the results of their skill checks in a way that surpasses their personal proficiency.
+**Approach to Adventure:** Drawing on the accumulated knowledge of the past wielders, Bladesworn make for exceptional jack-of-all-trades, improving the results of their skill checks in a way that surpasses their personal proficiency.

 **Build Fundamentals:** Bladesworn make natural strikers, but can opt into the control roles with the right choices: